-(34) In the event of personal injury, first aid treatment must be provided promptly.
-If necessary, the relevant emergency services are to be contacted.

-(35) Where safe to do so, other precautions should be taken at the accident site, i.e. smothering fires, removing persons from the site, and removing ignition sources.

-(36) If emergency services have been notified, the University (Head of Work Unit, Manager, Workplace Health and Safety or Security), and next of kin are to be notified at the earliest available opportunity.

-(37) An Incident, Accident and Hazard Report be completed for all incidents and accidents.
+- (34) In the event of personal injury, first aid treatment must be provided promptly.
+If necessary, the relevant emergency services are to be contacted. - (35) Where safe to do so, other precautions should be taken at the accident site, i.e. smothering fires, removing persons from the site, and removing ignition sources. - (36) If emergency services have been notified, the University (Head of Work Unit, Manager, Workplace Health and Safety or Security), and the fieldwork participant's nominated emergency contact are to be notified at the earliest available opportunity. - (37) An Incident, Accident and Hazard Report be completed for all incidents and accidents.